pierrenicolas-suau-tfs/tracET/README.md

   * A mrc file with the points of the ribosomes labeled with the clusters they are part, with the same name of the input and the extension "*mode*_labeled.mrc".
   * A txt file, convertible to IMOD .mod file, with the information of the centroid of every cluster.

+### DICE METRIC

+* Script description:
+  * The name of the script is seg_skel_dice.py
+  * From two different binary segmentations, it calculates the TS, TP and DICE metric, and give the two skeletons of the inputs.

+* Parameters:
+  * the parameter *in_tomo*, called with "-i" or "--itomo", a tomogram with a binary segmentation, in mrc or nrrd format.
+  * The parameter *gt_tomo*, called with "-g" or "--igt" the ground truth segmentation, in mrc or nrrd format.
+  * The parameter *skel_mode*, called with "-m" or "--mode", is the structural mode for computing the skeleton: "s" for surfaces, "l" for lines and "b" for blobs.

+* Outputs:
+  * TS metric
+  * TP metric
+  * DICE metric
+  * (Optional) Asked with "-o" or "-otomo", skeleton of the input tomogram.
+  * (Optional) Asked with "-t" or "-ogt", skeleton of the ground truth tomogram.